Isotropic importance of Isotropic behavior, the forgotten specification

 Over the years, probe manufacturers specify isotropic response at a single frequency point and at a relative low frequency.
 However, isotropic response of a field probe strongly changes over frequency.
 Where the isotropy is relatively good at low frequencies, the performance will get much worse at high frequencies.
 This phenomenon only stresses the Isotropic importance more.

-At low frequencies, the dimensions of a probe will be relative small compared to the wavelength of the RF field.
+At low frequencies, the dimensions of a probe will be relative small in comparison to the wavelength of the field.
 For example, at 50 MHz, the wavelength is 1.5m, making every E-field probe relatively small.
 In this case, an E-field probe will have a rather good isotropic response by default.

-However, at frequencies above a few GHz, the dimensions of an E-Field probe become significant compared to the wavelength of the measured field and large isotropic deviations will occur.
+Frequencies above a few GHz, the dimensions of an E-Field probe become significant.
+Especially when compared to the wavelength of the measured field and large isotropic deviations will occur.

-Currently, E-field probe manufacturers specify their isotropic performance at frequencies below 2 GHz where the isotropic response of the E-field probes still look relatively good.
-The more interesting and relevant area to measure E-field probe isotropic response would be at the highest frequency the probe is used.
+Currently, E-field probe manufacturers specify their isotropic performance at frequencies below 2 GHz.
+The isotropic response of the E-field probes still look relatively good a these lower frequencies.
+The most relevant area to know the isotropic response of is at higher or highest frequency of the probe.

-Measurements of numerous different E-field probes of well know probe manufacturers show that at frequencies between 3 and 6 GHz, isotropic errors are in the range of 6 to 10 dB!
+Measurements of numerous different E-field probes of well know probe manufacturers show that at higher frequencies.
+Between 3 and 6 GHz, isotropic errors are in the range of 6 to 10 dB!
+The Isotropic importance is therefore shown to be paramount.